briansunter/graph/site/src/content/logseq/poodle-mixes.md

 tags:
   - gpt3
 date: 2022-07-10
-lastMod: 2024-03-18
 blogtitle: Generating Poodle Mix Names with AI
 description: With a few examples of poodle mixes, it is able to generate names for every poodle mix
 ---

-# Generating Poodle Mix Names with AI
+## Generating Poodle Mix Names with AI

 Openai [[gpt3]] is good at generating ideas given a few examples.